-Last week, Delaya and I talked about our daughter's natural hair and why we chose to raise them natural.
+Delaya and I have talked about our daughter's natural hair and why we chose to raise them natural.
 We also discussed how we maintain their natural hair and included a free printable with all of the products you'll need to get your child started as a natural.

 I realize a second challenge to natural hair.
 Styling.
 I truthfully couldn't wait until Jayla got enough hair for me to style.
 She was practically bald as a baby.
 Now, I love how much her hair has grown and I get to put it in a lot of fun hairstyles and play with some accessories.
 I have to admit though, those times when she struggles with getting her hair done, like not sitting still, I threaten to shave it all off.
 But truthfully it's a bonding moment for us both and even my husband has started to get in on the action

 Styling can be tough and can turn into a tangly mess.
 To avoid this drama, here are hairstyles that I do on Jayla all of the time and the products sure to help you out with styling your child's natural hair.

 When styling Jayla's hair, I use the same products.
 They tend to be applied in the same order as well.
 These products help me style Jayla's hair with ease.
 To create these styles, you'll need:

 A spray bottle with water

 SheaMoisture Jamaican Black Castor Oil (Apply when protective styling or when hair is dry)